 Abstract:

 This amendment defines modifications to both the IEEE 802.11 medium access control layer (MAC) and physical layers (PHY).
-It enables absolute and relative position estimation with higher-accuracy executing on the same PHY-type.
-Further, it reduces existing wireless medium utilization and power consumption, is scalable to dense deployments, and includes security features.
+Compared to Std IEEE 802.11-2016, it enables absolute and relative position estimation with higher accuracy and, reduces wireless medium utilization and power consumption, is scalable to dense deployments, and includes security features.